Articles · Salvation History · Genesis 3 · Revelation 12 · Isaiah 14

 We should be careful here, because "pride" is the right answer and also, by itself, too thin an answer.
 Of course the sin was pride; the tradition is united on that, and Scripture gives pride its anthem in the five great boasts of Isaiah 14 — I will ascend, I will exalt my throne, I will be like the Most High.
 But pride about what?
 The mystics tell us the pride had an object, and the object was the Incarnation.

 Fr.
-Gabriele Amorth, who served as the chief exorcist of Rome for many years and dealt with the fallen angels at uncomfortably close range, put the matter in terms that align exactly with the mystics he never set out to prove.
+Gabriele Amorth, who served as chief exorcist of the Diocese of Rome from 1986 until his death in 2016 and dealt with the fallen angels at uncomfortably close range, put the matter in terms that align exactly with the mystics he never set out to prove.
 Satan, he said, was the brightest of the angels, and his supremacy over the others was recognized by all — so he assumed that supremacy extended over everything God was creating.
 But "the plan of creation was oriented toward Christ."
 The whole cosmos was being built around a coming God-Man.
 And Lucifer "wanted to continue to be the absolute first, the center of creation, even if it meant opposing God's design."
 His rebellion, in Amorth's reading, was not pride in the abstract but a specific refusal of a Christ-centered universe — a world in which a being of dust and spirit would stand higher than the highest seraph.

 The angel is greater than man in nature.
 But the angel cannot do what the clay can do: the clay can carry God.